Public transit is inherently good for the environment. But we don't stop there.

 Our Green Mission

-We are committed to sustainable measures that help the environment and encourage both transit use and intermodal commuting.
+We're committed to sustainable measures that help the environment and encourage both transit use and intermodal commuting, like walking or biking.

 Sustainability is part of daily business to enhance regional quality of life by:

 |Reducing car trips by carrying more riders|

 |Fostering transit-oriented development and improved transit access|

 Public transit has been green before "green" was a buzzword.